T4ctica1YT/SMB-Remastered-1.1.0-Webport/README.md

 - Basically all music is broken as of now

-Cant find where this fucking game generates its Music at, but SFX works fine (P.s - DO NOT TURN ON MENU BGM IN SETTINGS!!!)
+Cant find where this fucking game generates its Music at, but SFX works fine (P.s - DO NOT TURN ON MENU BGM IN SETTINGS)